-Scott SoC 419.
-The whole company being assembled on its ground, the sergeants, by the command, FALL IN, will cause the rank and file (corporals and privates) to form in one rank, faced to the right, and in the order of height from right to left, the tallest man on the right, (now head of the rank,) the next tallest man immediately covering the first, and so on, to the left or rear of the rank, in which position will be placed the shortest man.
+At this command, the corporals and privates will form in one rank, faced to the right, and in the order of height from right to left, the tallest man on the right (now head of the company), the next tallest man immediately covering the first, and so on to the left or rear of the rank, in which position will be placed the shortest man.
+The other sergeants will take post in the rank of file-closers, two paces to the right of the company, and assist the first sergeant in forming the company.
+The first sergeant takes his place six or eight paces in front of and opposite the centre of his company, facing towards it.

-420. This being promptly effected by the sergeants, the first sergeant will command:
+When the men have their places, the first sergeant will command :